Back to Blog

 When shopping for mortgage rates online in Canada, it’s essential to be aware of several factors to ensure that you’re getting accurate information and making informed decisions.
 Just like anything else, sometimes you get what you pay for so here’s what to be wary of and consider when you see those very low rates.

 1. Does the interest rate you are seeing apply to your situation?
-Mortgage rates are not a black and white, one rate applies to all types of situations.
+Mortgage rates are not black and white where one rate applies to all types of situations.
 In fact they are far from it.
-Mortgage rates are not only based on credit and the strength of the file, but also how much down payment or equity is in the property, how long your amortization period is and whether it is insured/insurable or uninsured.
+Mortgage rates are not only based on credit and the strength of the file, but also how much down payment or equity is in the property, how long your amortization period is and whether it is an insured/insurable or uninsured mortgage.
 Also is it the term you are looking for or the type of rate you are comfortable with?
-There is so much to consider when it comes what rate applies to you so the advertised rate you are seeing (which of course will be their lowest rate offered under any conditions) may not be what you are qualified or looking for.
+There is so much to consider when it comes to what rate applies to you so the advertised rate you are seeing (which of course will be their lowest rate offered under any conditions) may not be what you are qualified or looking for.

 4. Beware of introductory rates.
 They are out there and they can be costly.
 Introductory rates may look nice for the first few months, but should you need to renew your mortgage after the introductory period it may be at a higher rate than most lenders for the rest of your term or the lender will charge a fee if you go elsewhere.
 If you decide to pay out the mortgage instead they may then charge you a fee.